John Williams (running back): New Orleans Saints

 On September 2, 1986, he signed as a free agent with the New Orleans Saints.
 He was limited with a sprained knee injury that he suffered in his first carry as a Saint.
 He only appeared in 7 games and spent the last 5 contests of the season on the injured reserve list.
 He was released on September 7, 1987.

 Indianapolis Colts

 On September 8, 1987, he was claimed off waivers by the Indianapolis Colts to replace an injured Owen Gill.
 He was released on September 27, one game after the NFL strike was canceled.

-Calgary Stampeders (CFL)
+Calgary Stampeders

 In 1988, he signed with the Calgary Stampeders of the Canadian Football League, reuniting with head coach Lary Kuharich, who was his offensive coordinator with the Oakland Invaders.
 He was placed on the injured reserve list, before being activated for the sixth game against the Calgary Stampeders.
 He was released from the active roster and signed to the practice roster on October 21.
 He was released from the practice roster on November 6.
 He finished with 44 carries for 130 yards.